romulocintra/user-locale-client-hints/README.md

 ### Client Hints

 A [HTTP Client Hint](https://datatracker.ietf.org/doc/html/rfc8942) is a request header field that is used by HTTP clients to indicate configuration data that can be used by the server to select an appropriate response.
-Each one conveys a list of user locale preferences that the server can use to adapt and optimize the response.
+It defines an `Accept-CH` response header that servers can use to advertise their use of request headers for proactive content negotiation.
+Each new client hint conveys a list of user locale preferences that the server can use to adapt and optimize responses.

 #### Proposed Syntax